ampalayaa/ampalayaa/README.md

-# Hi there 👋, I'm Frances Bea Magdayao!
+# Hi there 👋, I'm Bea!

 ### 🌟 About Me
 - 🌱 Learning **Python, Django, PHP, C**, and API development.